 The Krajood weaving introduced here is mainly produced in provinces on the eastern side of the Malay Peninsula, facing the Gulf of Thailand—such as Surat Thani, Nakhon Si Thammarat, Pattani, and Narathiwat.

-This basket is woven from a grass called Krajood in Thailand, which grows naturally around marshy areas.
+This basket is woven from Krajood, a type of grass that grows naturally around marshy areas in Thailand.
 We’re introducing a tall, slim tote bag designed to be carried over the shoulder.

-While the glue is thoroughly dried, in rare cases, individuals with sensitive skin may experience redness upon contact.
+The glue is thoroughly dried, but in rare cases, people with sensitive skin may experience redness upon contact.
 If you’re concerned, we recommend wearing long sleeves or using the bag without direct skin contact.

 Due to the nature of Krajood, storing the basket while hanging and filled with heavy items may cause the bottom to stretch over time.